 So far, we’ve focused on the information you need, pre-trip, to make an informed decision, but many smaller decisions will be made on the fly, with the help of some or all of these resources, plus a few others.
 There’s nothing quite like asking a local to recommend a favorite bakery or restaurant, or is there?

-Your hotel concierge.
 Many hotel concierges will offer unbiased advice, as well as other services, to hotel guests, but don’t count on it.
-Concierges are sometimes offered kickbacks from establishments they recommend.
+Establishment sometimes offer concierges kickbacks for the recommendations they make.
 How do you know they’re on the take?
 If they give you a card that promises you a discount, or a free drink or appetizer, odds are the restaurant is using it to track the referral.

 What if I received misleading advice while I was at a destination?

 Because you’re there in person, you have more options than when you’re researching a place online.
 You can go back to that friend and say “that restaurant wasn’t so good,” or “that museum was boring,” but the feedback is most effective when you’re dealing with a third party like a visitors center or a hotel concierge.
-If they point you in the wrong direction, they can be held accountable for it, and they should be.
+If they point you in the wrong direction, you can hold them accountable for it, and you should.

 - Warn others: Either way, you owe it to yourself and future visitors to warn friends and family, as well as your extended social network, when you’re misled by bad advice.
 In fact, the only reason bogus visitors centers and crooked concierges can continue to mislead travelers is that those who are duped never bother to complain about their negative experiences.